OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 Accessing Recorded Data
 =======================

-While each recorder stores data slightly differently in order to match the file format, the common theme for accessing data is the iteration coordinate.
+While each recorder stores data differently in order to match the file format, the common theme for accessing data is the iteration coordinate.
 The iteration coordinate describes where and when in the execution hierarchy the data was collected.
 Iteration coordinates are strings formatted as pairs